ksalazar3/ASHE/index.md

 - Concern about growing socioeconomic and racial inequality in access

 <br>
-Mainstream policy discourse about access: The 2014 White House "Access Summit"
+Mainstream policy discourse about access inequality
-- The White House (2014a) review of causes of unequal college access
-    - "achievement gap", "under-matching"; place responsibility on students, K-12 schools
+- "Achievement gap", "under-matching"; place responsibility on students, K-12 schools
-    - affordability; declining state support leads to rising tuition prices
-- The White House (2014b) asks universities for *Commitments to Action on College Opportunity*
-    - Universities pledge "action plans" (e.g., need-based financial aid, "outreach", holistic admission)
+- Universities pledge commitment to access via policies (e.g., holistic admission)
+- Problem with policy discourse: decades of research finds policy adoption a symbolic effort to appease stakeholders (e.g., Davis, 2005)

 <br>
-Problem with policy discourse: does not interrogate university enrollment priorities
-- Applauds universities for commitment to access despite "deficiencies" of students and K-12 schools, despite declines in state funding
-- Decades of research finds policy adoption a symbolic effort to appease stakeholders (e.g., Davis, 2005)
+Geography of Opportunity (Galster and Killen, 1995)
+- Educational opportunities are a function of where students live
+- Number of local colleges and universities spatially varies along the racial and socioeconomic characteristics of neighborhoods (Hillman, 2016)
+- Shifts onus away from students and K-12 schools; but students' college choices are also shaped by choices of colleges and universities (Rhoades, 2014)

 ---